-Dr. Teal's is a well-known brand, and this two-pack features two of their most popular scents: eucalyptus and lavender.
+Dr. Teal's is a well-known brand, and this 2-pack features 2 of their most popular scents: eucalyptus and lavender.
 Two 6-pound bags.
 Quick-dissolving formula for more comfortable baths.
-Sturdy closure keeps moisture from getting in the bag, increasing the shelf life.
+Comes with a sturdy closure.

 Expensive per ounce.

 Helps provide relief for minor sprains and bruises.
 Can also be used as a saline laxative to relieve occasional constipation, or dissolved in water and used for plant care.
 Comes in a resealable pouch.
 Made in the USA.

 Crystals are quite large and do not dissolve very quickly.

 A huge amount of salts per bag (19 pounds) means you won't run out anytime soon.
 Small granules dissolve quickly, giving you a better soak without the lingering grit.
 No added scent makes this perfect for those who are sensitive to fragrances.

 As it is sold in bulk packages, some users may not want so much at a time.